linkchecker/linkchecker/README.rst

 -------------
 See doc/install.txt in the source code archive.
 Python 2.7.2 or later is needed.
 It doesn't work with Python 3 yet, see `#40 <https://github.com/linkcheck/linkchecker/pull/40>`_ for details.

+``pip install linkchecker`` should NOT be used for now, as it will install the old version of linkchecker.
+See `#4 <https://github.com/linkcheck/linkchecker/pull/4>`_.

 Usage
 ------